hisahi/uncil/docs/Convert.md

 The mode, if any, is then followed by one or more of any of the following value specifiers:

+* `b`: byte (`unsigned char`), as a blob. when encoding, the blob is either truncated or zero-padded to the specified length.
 * `c`: `signed char` from/to an Uncil integer
 * `C`: `unsigned char` from/to an Uncil integer
 * `h`: `signed short` from/to an Uncil integer